 - Instead of polish, you can use a can of car wax. (buy on Amazon)

-Step 1: Clean Your Air Hockey Table with a Vacuum
+Step 1: Vacuum Your Air Hockey Table

 Air hockey tables have air holes running across the top.
 When dirt and debris fall into them, they can become clogged.
 When an air hole isn’t working correctly, the puck will behave all willy-nilly.
 This can destroy your gameplay fast.
 You will want to avoid plugging up the holes with dust and grime.
 So the best solution is to vacuum the playing surface.